Preventive medicine · Dogs and cats

 How long does the visit take?

 Usually 30 to 40 minutes, depending on the patient and topics to cover.
-For senior pets or those with multiple points to discuss, it may run a bit longer — and that's perfectly fine.
+For senior pets or those with several points to discuss, it may run a bit longer, and that's perfectly fine.

 My pet is very stressed at the vet.
 What can we do?

-Let us know when booking: we'll prepare a tailored low-stress visit (calm environment, pheromones, acclimatization time, treats).
-Anxiolytic supplements or light medication can be considered pre-visit if needed.
+Let us know when booking: we prepare a low-stress visit (calm environment, pheromones, acclimatization time, treats).
+Calming supplements or light medication can be considered pre-visit if needed.
 This is one of the most common requests we receive.

 Will I get a cost estimate before any care?

-Always.
-We present a care plan with a cost estimate before any procedure or intervention.
-You decide with full information — no surprise at checkout.
+Yes, always.
+We present a care plan with a cost estimate before any procedure.
+You decide with full information, no surprise at checkout.

 How often should indoor cats be examined?

-Once a year is recommended, even for strictly indoor cats.
-Dental disease, weight gain and various age-related conditions often progress with no outward signs.
-From age 7–8, check-ups every 6 to 12 months are often advised.
+Once a year, even for strictly indoor cats: dental disease, weight gain and various age-related conditions often progress with no outward signs.
+From age 7 to 8, check-ups every 6 to 12 months are often advised.

 You will receive a cost estimate before any procedure.